Cranial Cruciate Ligament Injury

 - Chronic pain and inflammation in the hindlimb

 - Further damage to supporting structures in the knee joint such as the cartilaginous cushion (meniscus) that acts as a shock absorber

 - Reluctance to go on walks or runs

 - Poor quality of life

-Prognosis is very good with surgery to repair ACL ligament ruptures in dogs.
-Over 95% of dogs with TPLO or TTA surgery will return to 95-100% normal function.
-After surgery, your dog will need plenty of rest and controlled exercise for the first 6-8 weeks to ensure a good recovery.
+Prognosis is very good with surgery to repair cruciate ligament ruptures in dogs as long as the proper steps are taken during the recovery period.
+Around 90-95% of dogs with TPLO or TTA surgery will return to 95-100% normal function.

 At My Vet Animal Hospital, we are focused on providing the highest quality care to our patients.
 We work closely with orthopaedic surgeons who will perform the surgical procedure in the comfort of our vet hospital (your dog will be happier with people that he/she knows too!).
 Many pet owners also prefer this as it is closer to their homes which makes follow-up appointments easier and less stressful for their dogs.